wahibhaq/android-speaker-audioanalysis/README.md

     [label] [idx1]:[value1] [idx2:value2] ... [idxN]:[valueN]

-    This is exactly the input formant acceted by the binary excutable version The label can be any number.
+    This is exactly the input formant accepted by the binary excutable version.

+    * The label can be any number, which means multi-class classification is supported.
-    The indices are those for non-zero terms (but you can also put value zero if you want).
+    * The indices are those for non-zero terms (but you can also put value zero if you want).
-    Both the feature and label information are included in one file.
+    * Both the feature and label information are included in one file.

 2. comma separate files (.csv) files